TkkrLab/website/content/_index.en.md

 Have we piqued your interest?
 Then come and visit us without any obligation and get to know our community, participants and the possibilities of hackerspace TkkrLab.
 <br />
 <br />
 In the right-top corner of our site you will find the space state.
 When we're open you're more than welome to come visit!
+See our [heatmap](https://mapall.space/heatmap/show.php?id=TkkrLab) to get an idea when we are normaly open.
 <br />
 <br />
 Look in our [agenda](/agenda/) for more information about our workshops and lectures.
 We also have a [blog](/blog/) for the latest news.